okta/okta.github.io/_source/_posts/2019-05-07-basic-crud-angular-8-and-spring-boot-2dot2.md

 }
 ```

-After making these changes, you should be able to restart your app and see access denied when you try to navigate to http://localhost:8080.
+After making these changes, you should be able to restart your app and see an error when you try to navigate to `http://localhost:8080`.

+// todo: update screenshot

 {% img blog/spring-boot-2-angular-8/access-denied.png alt:"Access Denied" width:"800" %}{: .center-image }

-It's nice that your server is locked down, but now you need to configure your client to talk to it.
-This is where Okta's Angular support comes in handy.
+Now that your server is locked down, you need to configure your client to talk to it with an access token.
+This is where Okta's Angular SDK comes in handy.

 ### Okta's Angular Support

 The Okta Angular SDK is a wrapper around [Okta Auth JS](https://github.com/okta/okta-auth-js), which builds on top of OIDC.
-More information about Okta's Angular library can be [found on npmjs.com](https://www.npmjs.com/package/@okta/okta-angular).
+More information about Okta's Angular library can be [found on GitHub](path/to/okta-angular).

-{% img blog/spring-boot-2-angular-8/okta-angular.png alt:"Okta Angular" width:"800" %}{: .center-image }
+To simplify our Angular SDK's installation and configuration, we created an @oktadev/schematics project that does everything for you.

 To install it, run the following command in the `client` directory: